5wHN28Dg/tele-notify/README.md

 * [x] **Improve** regex matching to detect messages formatted like:
   `#Basrah www.example.com/electrical-engineering-intern/`.
 * [x] **Determine** whether account bans reported by telethon.client.updates are caused by the script (highly unlikely, as none of the reported chat IDs appear in the dialogs list obtained beforehand).
-* [ ] **Rethink & test** job level identification logic for posts without clear level markers.🚨⚠️
+* [x] **Rethink & test** job level identification logic for posts without clear level markers.🚨⚠️
-  - Draft rule: If employer will accept fresh graduates or minimal/no experience, they usually state it explicitly (e.g., "fresh graduates", "entry level", "0-1 years experience", "no experience required", etc...).
-  - If no such marker, default to role-based classification (traditionally entry-level vs. mid/high level titles) with (weighted?) parameters, NO mid-level experience or range requirements, training/mentorship provided or not.
-  - Test this assumption on real-world data before finalizing.
+  - ✅ Implemented two-stage filtering: explicit keywords (stage 1) + inference-based detection (stage 2)
+  - ✅ Entry-level: Matches if no experience/certification requirements found
+  - ✅ Mid-level: Matches if no experience/certification/responsibility requirements found
+  - ✅ Ambiguous messages forwarded to personal chat for manual review

 ### Reliability & Error Handling

 * [ ] **Review** and improve the retry mechanism.
 * [ ] **Set up** crash notifications (email, webhook, or other) and autostart upon system boot.🔄
+* [ ] **Add** logging for pattern match stages (which stage matched, which patterns triggered) for debugging?
+Maybe, we will see.

 ### CLI & User Experience